joshnuss/supabase-active-record/README.md

 ## Models

-Each model inherits from `ActiveRecord`:
+A model is a class that inherits from `ActiveRecord`:

 ```javascript
 import { ActiveRecord } from 'supabase-active-record'